-1 FY 2017 Actual includes \$2.49 million in forward funding
+1 FY 2018 Actual includes \$11.50 million in additional FY 2018 one-time funding above the requested amount.

-The Natural Hazards Engineering Research Infrastructure program was established in 2015 by NSF as a distributed, multi-user, national research facility for use by the Nation's natural hazards engineering research community.
-NHERI facilities provide researchers access to large, shared, state-of-the-art facilities, unavailable through any other agency, to study the performance of civil infrastructure, including buildings, geostructures, and underground structures, to individual natural hazards, and to combinations of natural hazards.
-These facilities are essential research infrastructure to support two federally-mandated interagency programs: the National Earthquake Hazards Reduction Program and the National Windstorm Impact Reduction Program.
+The NHERI program was established in 2015 by NSF as a distributed, multi-user, national research facility for use by the Nation's natural hazards engineering research community.
+NHERI provides researchers with access to state-of-the-art facilities and tools, unavailable through any other agency, to study the performance of civil infrastructure, including buildings, geostructures, and underground structures, in individual natural hazards and in combinations of natural hazards.
+These facilities provide essential research infrastructure to support two federally-mandated interagency programs: the National Earthquake Hazards Reduction Program and the National Windstorm Impact Reduction Program.

-The portfolio of research investigations, which is funded separately through NSF's highly competitive, parallel proposal evaluation process, involves large scale experimentation linked to numerical modeling, and collection and sharing of data to increase the knowledge gleaned from investment in these facilities.
-Such research is essential to the development of more comprehensive and more realistic predictive models of how civil infrastructure responds to earthquake, wind, storm surge, and tsunami loading.
-These advances, in turn, enable the design of more hazard-resilient civil infrastructure and improved safety for citizens during these events.
+The portfolio of research investigations, which is funded separately through NSF's highly competitive, parallel proposal evaluation process, involves large-scale experimentation linked to numerical modeling, and collection and sharing of data to increase the knowledge gleaned from investment in these facilities.
+Such research is essential to the development of more comprehensive and more realistic predictive models of how civil infrastructure responds to earthquakes, winds, storm surges, and tsunamis.
+These advances, in turn, enable the design of more hazard-resilient civil infrastructure and improve safety for citizens during these events.

-The research infrastructure includes earthquake and wind engineering experimental facilities; a postdisaster, rapid response research (RAPID) facility; cyberinfrastructure; computational modeling and simulation tools; and a research data repository.
+The research infrastructure includes earthquake and wind engineering experimental facilities; a wave testing facility; a post-disaster, rapid-response research facility; cyberinfrastructure; computational modeling and simulation tools; and a research data repository.
 The research infrastructure investment also supports education and community outreach activities.

-During FY 2015 and FY 2016, NHERI was established by NSF through eleven cooperative agreements:
+During FY 2015 and FY 2016, NSF established NHERI through eleven cooperative agreements:

-- Network Coordination Office (NCO) at Purdue University, - Cyberinfrastructure (CI) at the University of Texas at Austin, - Computational Modeling and Simulation Center (SimCenter) at the University of California, Berkeley, - Twelve-Fan Wall of Wind at Florida International University, - Large-Scale, Multi-Directional, Hybrid Simulation Testing Capabilities at Lehigh University, - Large Wave Flume and Directional Wave Basin at Oregon State University, - Geotechnical Centrifuges at the University of California, Davis, - Large, High-Performance Outdoor Shake Table at the University of California, San Diego, - Boundary Layer Wind Tunnel, Wind Load and Dynamic Flow Simulators, and Pressure Loading Actuators at the University of Florida, - Large, Mobile Dynamic Shakers for Field Testing at the University of Texas at Austin, and - RAPID Facility at the University of Washington.
+- Network Coordination Office (NCO) at Purdue University, - Cyberinfrastructure (CI) at the University of Texas at Austin, - Computational Modeling and Simulation Center (SimCenter) at the University of California, Berkeley, - Twelve-Fan Wall of Wind at Florida International University, - Large-Scale, Multi-Directional, Hybrid Simulation Testing Capabilities at Lehigh University, - Large Wave Flume and Directional Wave Basin at Oregon State University, - Geotechnical Centrifuges at the University of California, Davis, - Large, High-Performance Outdoor Shake Table (LHPOST) at the University of California, San Diego (UCSD), - Boundary Layer Wind Tunnel, Wind Load and Dynamic Flow Simulators, and Pressure Loading Actuators at the University of Florida, - Large, Mobile Dynamic Shakers for Field Testing at the University of Texas at Austin, and - Post-Disaster, Rapid-Response Research (RAPID) Facility at the University of Washington.

-The NCO serves as the national and international scientific leader, community focal point, and networkwide coordinator for NHERI governance and community-building activities.
-Key activities include convening the governance groups, working with the Council of Awardees to develop consensus-based policies and procedures for NHERI, and the annual Council work plan, implementing the facility scheduling protocol to provide user access to the experimental facilities, leading development of a community science plan, running NHERI-wide education and community outreach programs, and building strategic partnerships.
+The NCO serves as the national and international scientific leader, community focal point, and network-wide coordinator for NHERI governance and community-building activities.
+Key NCO activities include convening the governance groups; working with the NHERI PIs to develop consensus-based policies and procedures for NHERI, and the annual NHERI-wide work plan; implementing the facility scheduling protocol to provide user access to the experimental facilities; leading development of a community science plan; running NHERI-wide education and community outreach programs; and building strategic partnerships.
 NHERI awardees and the natural hazards engineering community work together, through governance and awardee activities, to establish a shared vision for NHERI, set natural hazards engineering research and education agendas and priorities, and make NHERI a highly value-added and productive research infrastructure.

-The CI awardee serves as the integrator for enabling NHERI to be a virtual organization for the natural hazards engineering community, by providing an array of information, resources, and services, including the definitive NHERI website; data repository (Data Depot); software service delivery platform with computational modeling, simulation, and educational tools (Discovery Workspace); collaboration tools; access to high performance computing resources; and user training and support.
+The CI awardee serves as the integrator for enabling NHERI to be a virtual organization for the natural hazards engineering community, by providing an array of information, resources, and services, including the definitive NHERI website; data repository (Data Depot); software service delivery platform with computational modeling, simulation, and educational tools (Discovery Workspace); collaboration tools; access to high-performance computing resources; and user training and support.
 The CI awardee also establishes and implements the NHERI-wide cybersecurity plan with all NHERI awardees.